-- 1.16 FERTILIZER means any formulation or product used as a plant nutrient which is intended to promote plant growth and contains one or more plant nutrients recognized by the Association of American Plant Food Control Officials in its official publication, and may include livestock manure and wastewater. - 1.17 FIELD means non-irrigated lands ten (10) acres or larger, and irrigated lands that are five (5) acres or larger on which agricultural crops will be grown. - 1.18 GROUNDWATER means that water which occurs or moves, seeps, filters or percolates through ground under the surface of the land and shall include groundwater which becomes commingled with waters from surface sources. - 1.19 GROUNDWATER USER means any person who at any time extracts, withdraws or confines groundwater for any use by himself or other persons at a rate in excess of 50 gallons per minute. - 1.20 HIGH-CAPACITY WATER WELL means a single water well, or series of interconnected water wells, designed to pump more than 50 gallons-per-minute. - 1.21 HIGH RISK AREA means those portions of the District which the Board has designated due to limitations on the availability of groundwater and/or productivity of water wells, potential impacts to domestic water supplies, and potential for conflicts between groundwater users. - 1.22 HYDRO-GEOLOGIC UNIT means a geographic area identified by the Board for management purposes - 1.23 ILLEGAL WELL means: - 1.23.1 Any well not registered pursuant to the provisions of Neb.
-Rev. Stat. §§ 46-602 to 46-606. - 1.23.2 Any well in violation of spacing requirements specified by Neb.
-Rev. Stat. §§ 46-609 or 46-651 or these Rules and Regulations. - 1.23.3 Any well, constructed or operated in violation of the Water Well Standards and Contractor's Licensing Act, Neb.
-Rev. Stat. §§ 46-1201 to 46-1241, - 1.23.4 Any replacement or repurposed well, constructed or operated in the place of a water well that has not been properly decommissioned, - 1.23.5 Any water well from which the groundwater withdrawn is transported to an adjoining state in violation of Neb.
-Rev. Stat. § 46-613.01. - 1.23.6 Any water well, after July 1, 2000, located within 50 feet of the bank of any natural stream and utilized for irrigation purposes without a permit issued pursuant to Neb.
-Rev. Stat. § 46-637. - 1.23.7 Any well the water from which flows under natural pressure in excess of the provisions of Neb.
-Rev. Stat. § 46-281. - 1.23.8 Any well-constructed or operated in violation of these Rules and Regulations, Neb.
-Rev. Stat. § 46-1207.01, or of other applicable laws of the State of Nebraska. - 1.24 INSPECTOR means an employee or agent of the District authorized by the Compliance Office to inspect suspected rule or statute violations. - 1.25 IRRIGATED ACRE means any acre of ground upon which groundwater is being applied for agricultural, wildlife, recreational, and turf purposes, and has been certified as such. - 1.26 LANDOWNER means a person, or persons who owns land. - 1.27 LATE PERMIT means a document required to be obtained from the District for construction of a well for which a permit was not obtained prior to drilling the well. - 1.28 LITTLE BLUE NRD HYDRO-GEOLOGIC STUDY (July 14, 2011) means a compilation of hydrogeologic information, data and maps which depict the water and related resources of the District and is referred to herein for the determination of varying hydrologic and hydrogeologic conditions of specific areas.
+- 1.16 GROUNDWATER means that water which occurs or moves, seeps, filters or percolates through ground under the surface of the land and shall include groundwater which becomes commingled with waters from surface sources. - 1.17 GROUNDWATER USER means any person who at any time extracts, withdraws or confines groundwater for any use by himself or other persons at a rate in excess of 50 gallons per minute. - 1.17.1 Whenever the landowner and operator are different, the term "groundwater user" shall mean both the landowner and the operator. - 1.18 HIGH-CAPACITY WATER WELL means a single water well, or series of interconnected water wells, designed to pump more than 50 gallons-per-minute. - 1.19 HIGH RISK AREA means those portions of the District which the Board has designated due to limitations on the availability of groundwater and/or productivity of water wells, potential impacts to domestic water supplies, and potential for conflicts between groundwater users. - 1.20 HYDRO-GEOLOGIC UNIT means a geographic area identified by the Board for management purposes. - 1.21 ILLEGAL WELL means: - 1.21.1 Any well-constructed or operated in violation of these Rules and Regulations, Neb.
+Rev. Stat. § 46-1207.01, or of other applicable laws of the State of Nebraska. - 1.22 IMPROPER IRRIGATION RUNOFF means the occurrence of irrigation runoff water which

+1.22.1 causes or contributes to the waste of groundwater.

+1.22.2 causes the accumulation of water upon or beneath the surface of the lands of any other person(s) and causes visible physical damage or nuisance.

+- 1.23 INSPECTOR means an employee or agent of the District authorized by the Compliance Office to inspect suspected rule or statute violations. - 1.24 IRRIGATED ACRE means any acre of ground upon which groundwater is being applied for agricultural, wildlife, recreational, and turf purposes, and has been certified as such. - 1.25 IRRIGATION RUNOFF means groundwater used for irrigation purposes which escapes from land owned, leased or otherwise under the direct supervision and control of a groundwater user.

+1.25.1 Groundwater which becomes comingled with surface runoff water will be treated as irrigation runoff.